 Three chapters per calendar year are eligible, based on an application system.
 Multiple chapter states are required to apply together.

 Local chapters are responsible for providing supervision, guidance and compliance with all applicable state and local laws governing lobbying during the period of employment.

 NAIOP Corporate will provide any assistance the Chapter may need in the search process for a lobbyist.
 An application must be submitted to NAIOP Corporate for review by the President and the Government Affairs Department.
 To apply, please fill out the Application Form and return to Toby Burke, associate vice president for state and local affairs.

 Chapters are encouraged to apply for NAIOP’s Intern Program, a matching program of the student’s salary (cap $2,500) for a semester for work/research performed on issues which directly impact commercial real estate.
 This competitive program assists the chapter in funding graduate or PhD students in the field of real estate.
 NAIOP Corporate will provide financial assistance in the form of matching funds to local chapters (six chapters per calendar year) to hire a summer intern to conduct research in the area of commercial real estate.
 Note that it is the responsibility of the local chapter to provide selection, supervision and guidance to these student interns.

 Available to all NAIOP chapters across the county who are interested in research on issues related to commercial real estate.
 NAIOP Corporate will match up to one-half of the student's salary (graduate student or PhD candidate in a field related to commercial real estate) with maximum cap of $2,500.00 for a semester for work/research performed on issues which directly impact the commercial real estate industry.
 An application, writing sample and a detailed outline of the proposed research must be submitted to NAIOP Corporate for review by the President and the Government Affairs Department.
-Please complete the Intern Application form return to Toby Burke, senior director for state and local affairs.
+Please complete the Intern Application form return to Toby Burke, associate vice president of state and local affairs.